 - Focus on teaching them the powerful lessons of resilience during this challenging time.

-- Be confident, joyful and excited about life, and that will rub off on your children.
+- Be confident, joyful and excited about life.
+That will rub off on your children.

 - Let them know you are all in this together and you will get through this.

 Remember, co-parenting with your ex-husband and the stepmother is not a competition.
-It is a team effort with the goal of providing the most secure, stable, functional families for your children possible.
+It is a team effort with the goal of providing the most secure, stable, functional environment for your children possible.

 Talk To Her

-Sometimes, it is helpful to have a face-to-face (or phone) conversation with the stepmom, as difficult as that might be, especially if she is the “other woman” who you feel had a part in destroying your family.
+Sometimes, it is helpful to have a one-to-one conversation with the stepmom, as difficult as that might be, especially if she is the “other woman” who had a part in destroying your family.
 Maybe writing a letter could be helpful.

 Don’t immediately think of her as an adversary.
-She may have children of her own, and she may be trying to do the best she can in a very difficult situation, just like you are.
+She may have children of her own, and she may be doing the best she can in a very complicated situation, just like you are.
 And, who knows, you may actually become a stepmother yourself at some point.

 Talk To Your Ex-Husband

 Having a frank conversation with your ex-husband about the welfare of your children is something that should happen early on.
 Be clear about your expectations, and listen to what he is concerned about.
-I know it is a difficult situation, but remember, that your top priority is what is best for your children.
+Remember – your top priority is what is best for your children.

-Make sure that you provide the kind of environment, so that when your children are at your house, they feel safe, secure, loved and happy.
+Make sure that when your children are at your house, they feel safe, secure, loved and happy.
 You can’t control what happens at your ex’s house, or what your children’s stepmother is doing, but you can control what happens at your house.
 Make it good!
+And fun!

-Stepmothers aren’t usually “the enemy.”
-But we have to provide the best environment possible for our children (and their friends) when they are with us.
+Remember: Stepmothers aren’t usually “the enemy.”
+We have to focus on providing the best environment possible for our children when they are with us.
 No one can destroy our biological bond with them.
-The best thing we can do is make their time with us good and fun and nurturing in every way we possibly can.
+The best thing we can do is make their time with us good and fun and nurturing in every way we can.
 To make that happen, we have to get better ourselves after our divorce.
 We can help.
 You can get started today with the free Crash Course.